OSCNWeb/oscn-careers/_posts/2023-02-07-deputy-general-counsel.md

 - Knowledge of public information laws and experience with Oklahoma Open Records Act requests
 - Ability to utitlize oscn.net and Westlaw
-- Ability to research and compose well‐written communications and publications, suitably adapted to the audience, covering a variety of topics
+- Ability to research and compose well-written communications and publications, suitably adapted to the audience, covering a variety of topics
 - Proficient knowledge of Microsoft operating systems and Office suite Education / Experience: